Walna Scar

 Adjoining fells: Apart from White Maiden and White Pike mentioned above there are fells connected to Walna Scar to the north, these being Brown Pike which leads up to Dow Crag.

 Nearest facilities: To the west there is very limited parking (free) on the lower section of Walna Scar road, do not block the narrow lane.
-Food, drinks and accomodation at Seathwaite.
+Food, drinks and accommodation at Seathwaite.

-To the east there is parking space (free) at fell gate where the Walna Scar road turns from tarmac to rough track but this is a popular parking place for those undertaking the Coniston fells.
+To the east there is parking space (pay and display) at fell gate where the Walna Scar road turns from tarmac to rough track but this is a popular parking place for those undertaking the Coniston fells.
 On this side Coniston village has all the required facilities, Torver has also 2 pubs.

-Star rating: [usr 1.7] The summit of Walna Scar is fairly unassuming but by adding on White Maiden and White Pike more interest is gained.
+Star rating: [usr 1.7] The summit of the fell is fairly unassuming but by adding on White Maiden and White Pike more interest is gained.
 Walna Scar quarries add to the rating.

 Check walks on this fell: